-Cookie privacy, domain policies, and other security settings (and the respective workarounds each platform employs to address these)
+Cookie privacy, domain policies, and other security settings, as well as the respective workarounds each platform employs to address these.

-- Session policies and the methodologies used to group and identify repeat visitors (across pages and sessions / visits)
+Session policies and the methodologies used to group and identify repeat visitors across pages and sessions.

-Third-party plugins and other browser add-ons reducing the efficacy of a specific tracking code or pixel
+Third-party plugins and other browser add-ons reducing the efficacy of a specific tracking code or pixels.